andysingal/GPU-optimization/Definitions.md

 Caution:  In general, incorrect usage of barrier synchronization can result in incorrect result, or in threads waiting for each other forever, which is referred to as a deadlock.
 It is the responsibility of the programmer to avoid such inappropriate use of barrier synchronization.

 This leads us to an important tradeoff in the design of CUDA barrier synchronization.
 By not allowing threads in different blocks to perform barrier synchronization with each other, the CUDA runtime system can execute blocks in any order relative to each other, since none of them need to wait for each other.
 This flexibility enables scalable implementations

+3. Wraps: Thread scheduling in CUDA GPUs is a hardware implementation concept and therefore must be discussed in the context of specific hardware implementations.
+In most implementations to date, once a block has been assigned to an SM, it is further divided into 32-thread units called warps.
+The size of warps is implementation specific and can vary in future generations of GPUs.
+Knowledge of warps can be helpful in understanding and optimizing the performance of CUDA applications on particular generations of CUDA devices.

+<strong>For a block whose size is not a multiple of 32, the last warp will be padded with inactive threads to fill up the 32 thread positions.
+For example, if a block has 48 threads, it will be partitioned into two warps, and the second warp will be padded with 16 inactive threads.</strong>